Erasmus+ enables international mobility from non-European universities for study, teaching and training purposes.

 Financial support for Erasmus stays was previously only available for European universities.
 The new generation of the Erasmus+ program includes an “International Dimension” which enables Erasmus stays worldwide.

-The new program supports teaching stays at TUM of scientists from the partner universities named below.
-It also offers the option of combining a teaching stay with a research stay.
+The new program supports teaching stays at TUM of scientists from the partner universities named below for training purposes.

 Within the scope of the International Dimension of Erasmus+, funding is currently available for stays at TUM from administrative and academic staff from following partner universities.

 - Australia: Australian National University / University of Queensland / University of Sydney

 - Egypt: The American University in Cairo / Cairo University

 - Ghana: Kwame Nkrumah University of Science and Technology

 - Israel: The Hebrew University of Jerusalem / Technion - Israel Insitute of Technology / Tel Aviv University

 - Japan: Kyoto University / University of Tokyo